i-nahornyi/gatling-dummy-sampler/README.md

 # Gatling Dummy Sampler

-The **Gatling Dummy Sampler** is a plugin for simulating realistic actions without making actual requests.
+The **gatling-dummy-sampler** is a plugin for simulating realistic actions without making actual requests.
 It is especially useful when:

 - The request involves a cost.
 - The response times are already known or predictable.